opentraffic/otv2-platform/README.md

 → See more documentation in [the Reporter repository](https://github.com/opentraffic/reporter).

 → The nature of map-matching and generating traffic statistics is probabilistic; noisy GPS input can produce variable results .
 See the [Reporter Quality Testing Rig](https://github.com/opentraffic/reporter-quality-testing-rig) for more information on how to evaluate and tune a Reporter deployment.
+Also described in a series of blog posts: [one](https://mapzen.com/blog/map-matching-validation/), [two](https://mapzen.com/blog/data-driven-map-matching/), [three](https://mapzen.com/blog/map-matching-post-processing/), [four](https://mapzen.com/blog/map-matching-built-env/).

 ### Datastore